EpiphaCy/EpiphaCy.Github.io/index.md

 ## Research Interest

 My research interests mainly lie on Economics Research combined with Data Science as well as political philosophy.
-My current research focus is mainly on **International Finance**， **Monetary Policy** and **Macroeconomics**.
+My current research focus is mainly on **International Finance**, **Monetary Policy** and **Macroeconomics**.

 ## Education